Call Us (714) 628-1020 · info@gmcompliance.com

 India Telecom TEC Certification Service

-The TEC certificate and ID numbers are issued to the factory that builds the product instead of the applicant or brand owner applying for approval.
-An Authorized Indian Representative (AIR) must be established in India for TEC registration.
+An AIR must be established in India for TEC registration.
 If the applicant or factory has a representative office in India, this office must take the responsibility of AIR.
-If there is no existing representation India, another legal entity within India can be nominated as the AIR.
+If there is no existing representation in India, another legal entity within India can be nominated as the AIR.

 Challenges Obtaining and Maintaining TEC Certification